 Think through your gifting options.

 Although gifting money to family members sooner rather than later has its benefits, a gift should never be made on a whim.
 Putting extra thought into how you’ll go about this important task can help to amplify the joy for all parties involved.
 At JAK, we understand gifting is a highly personal decision.
 We’re here to guide you through the process, help you determine the right timing, and connect you to professionals who can put your plan into place.
-If you have questions or would like to explore your gifting options, contact us today.
+If you have questions or would like to explore your estate gifting options, contact us today.